cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 ### P (deterministic polynomial time) complexity

-**P** is short for **determenistic polynomial time** **polynomial time**, or more succintly **polynomial time**.
+**P** is short for **deterministic polynomial time** **polynomial time**, or more succinctly **polynomial time**.
 Polynomial time describes problems with algorithms that take at most an exponential (N<sup>c</sup> where c is a constant) amount of time to run using a [deterministic Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
 A deterministic Turing machine is basically a real-word computer, including whatever one you're reading this article on.

 Harder problems in this category can often be solved by trying combinations of input elements with a constant size.
 For example, say you have a list of N numbers, and you want to find 3 numbers in the list that add up to 17.
 You could check every combination of 3 numbers in the list (N<sup>3</sup> combinations) until you find a combination that adds to 17, putting this problem in P time.